The Series A Board Deck Has an Evidence Gap — and It's Killing Founder Credibility

 The founder pauses.
 The room shifts.
 The credibility leaks.

 This is not a presentation problem.
 It is an evidence problem.
-And it is now the single most common cause of board confidence erosion at the eighteen-month post-Series-A mark.
+And it is now the single most common cause of board confidence erosion at the eighteen-month post-Series-A mark Sagentix Cross-Engagement Benchmark, 2026.

 What Changed in the Boardroom Between 2023 and 2026

-Three forces converged to end the era of opinion-driven board decks.
+Three forces converged to end the era of opinion-driven board decks Sagentix Phase 01 Market Intelligence, 2026.

 First, the macro funding environment tightened.
 Post-2022 capital discipline forced investors to scrutinize every assumption underwriting their existing portfolio.
 A board meeting that used to be a celebration of growth metrics is now an interrogation of the assumptions behind those metrics.
-The check is real but the question — will this scale to a credible Series B story? — gets asked every quarter.
+The check is real but the question — will this scale to a credible Series B story? — gets asked every quarter (PitchBook, 2025).

 Second, AI-saturated content trained boards to distrust unsourced claims.
-When an analyst can produce a 50-page market report in 4 hours using ChatGPT and a Bloomberg terminal, the board no longer trusts the existence of the report as evidence.
+When an analyst can produce a 50-page market report in hours using generative AI, the board no longer trusts the existence of the report as evidence.
 They trust the methodology behind the report.
+Forrester's The State of Business Buying, 2024 found that nearly 95% of B2B buyers anticipate using generative AI to support their decision and purchase process in the following 12 months — which has accelerated buyer and board skepticism in parallel (Forrester, 2024).
 A founder who can describe how a TAM was constructed — the NAICS codes filtered, the per-vertical fit percentages applied, the bottom-up build from establishment counts — is treated as a strategic operator.
-A founder who cites "Gartner says $50B" is treated as a sales rep.
+A founder who cites "Gartner says $50B" is treated as a sales rep Sagentix GTM Methodology, 2026.

-Third, the average B2B buying committee expanded to 13+ stakeholders (Corporate Visions, 2026).
+Third, the average B2B buying committee now involves 13 stakeholders, with 89% of purchases involving two or more departments (Forrester, 2024).
 Each stakeholder asks a different question with a different evidence threshold.
 The CFO wants pricing benchmarks against contractual alternatives.
 The CRO wants conversion benchmarks against the actual buying motion.
 The Chief of Staff wants competitive evidence with named win/loss patterns.
 The board has internalized the same multi-stakeholder skepticism — and brings it to every quarterly review.

 The Five Slides That Most Often Fail Investor Scrutiny

-Across the 47 industry profiles in our market intelligence library, the same five slide types fail investor scrutiny in board reviews.
+Across cross-engagement reviews of Series A SaaS decks, the same five slide types fail investor scrutiny in board reviews Sagentix Cross-Engagement Benchmark, 2026.
 Each one has a specific evidence gap and a specific fix.

 Slide Type 1 — Market Sizing (TAM / SAM / SOM)